bramu/help.trusender.github.io/_articles/creating-and-sending-push-notifications.md

 You will have the option to select which Platforms your push messages will be delivered to.
 You can choose to send to iOS, Android or both.

 ### Adding content
 The Content Editor for push notifications is the same for both Newsletter and Workflow campaign types.
+The basic editor enables you to easily add text, a link and an image (maximum file size 10mb) to your message.
+The advanced editor is available for those who wish to edit the full JSON payloads.
 Using the toggle in the top-right you can preview your message on both iOS and Android devices.

+IMAGE

 #### Inserting dynamic user and event properties/attributes